 Information management policies (deletion only)

-If you have configured SharePoint sites for content type policies or information management policies to retain content for a list or library, those policies are ignored while a retention policy is in effect.
+If you have configured SharePoint sites for content type policies or information management policies to retain content for a list or library, those policies are ignored while a retention policy or retention label policy is in effect.

 - SharePoint Online Limits